 Moving on with the differences, we find thick pasta or thin pasta, pasta worked with a rolling pin, which is the most traditional method, mainly used for lasagne, tagliatelle, maltagliati, etc., or with a “ferretto”, around which the pasta is wrapped to give it a specific shape, or drawn in Teflon or bronze.
 Teflon gives a smoother pasta, while bronze gives a more porous and rough pasta.

-There are also different types of pasta in Italy according to how they are cooked (in broth, dry, baked, etc.) or for the presence of egg or a filling.
+There are also different types of pastas according to how they are cooked (in broth, dry, baked, etc.) or for the presence of egg or a filling.

-Let’s now start analysing all the Italian pasta types and all their curiosities! 😋
+Let’s now start analysing all the types of Italian pasta with pictures and all their curiosities! 😋